dandeyagna/qauber-bootcamp2/README.md

 # qauber-bootcamp2
-This repository for collaborating on Boot Camp 2
+This repository for collaborating on Boot Camp-2